XiaoLirui/DE-project/README.md

 I've presented a small overview of some of the data analysis in a dashboard where you can get a general idea about what it has done.<br>

 # Pipeline Technologies
-The pipeline was built to get real time data from Finnhub using websocket API, and use Amazon components to store data in DynamoDB.
+The pipeline was built to get real time data from Finnhub using websocket API, and use Amazon Streaming service and ETL tools to store data in DynamoDB.
 Then we use middleware called Rockset and PowerBI to make real-time analysis dashboard. <br>

 ![alt text](https://github.com/XiaoLirui/DE-project/blob/main/other%20files/pipeline.png)